LLM/Agent-as-Data-Analyst: A Survey: for Unstructured Data Analysis

-Specifically, TimeMarker~\cite{chen2024timemarker}, a versatile Video-LLM based on LLaMA3-8B, is designed for high-quality video-grounded dialogue with temporal localization.
-The model introduces separator tokens when the scene changes to represent physical time and temporal separator tokens (like second 5.) to enhance temporal awareness.
-In addition, it incorporates an AnyLength mechanism for dynamic frame sampling and adaptive token merging, which adjusts the frames-per-second (FPS) and merges visual tokens to match the LLM’s context window and GPU budget.
+Specifically, TimeMarker~\cite{chen2024timemarker}, a versatile Video-LLM based on LLaMA3-8B, enables high-quality video-grounded dialogue with temporal localization.
+It introduces separator tokens to represent physical time, temporal separator tokens to enhance temporal awareness, and an AnyLength mechanism for dynamic frame sampling and adaptive token merging which adjusts the frames-per-second (FPS) and visual tokens to match the LLM’s context window and GPU budget.
 Similarly, Grounded-VideoLLM~\cite{wang2024grounded} augments the architecture with a temporal stream and discrete time tokens to enable explicit timestamp reasoning, trained through progressive video–language localization tasks.
-Seq2Time~\cite{deng2025seq2time} further extends this direction by adopting sequential knowledge transfer which learns temporal grounding in a self-supervised manner by converting ordered image or clip sequences into time-annotated training signals.
-Specifically, researchers use a 10-second clip from Kinetics-700 to serve as the fundamental unit.
-Multiple such clips are then concatenated into a sequence to simulate the progression of events in a longer video.
-Each clip is associated with a caption and its positional index within the sequence.
-The model is trained to predict or align the sequential order of these clips, thereby internalizing temporal order even without explicit timestamp labels.
+Seq2Time~\cite{deng2025seq2time} advances this direction through sequential knowledge transfer, learning temporal grounding in a self-supervised manner by converting ordered image or clip sequences into time-annotated signals.
+Specifically, 10-second clips from Kinetics-700 are concatenated to simulate event progression in longer videos, each paired with a caption and positional index.
+The model learns to predict or align their sequential order, internalizing temporal structure without explicit timestamps.

 \hi{Instruction-Aware Relative Temporal Localization.} In contrast to temporally-anchored approaches that output absolute timestamps or time-interval tokens (e.g., ``at 00:02:15''), the instruction-aware relative temporal localization focuses on answering relative temporal queries (e.g., ``what happened after the second bell?'').
+Early studies typically combined video foundation models (e.g., Conv3D/I3D-style, two-stream, or transformer-based encoders) with text-only LLMs, but these systems relied on heavy pretraining and complex multi-module architectures.